 It all comes down to a matter of priorities based on where there is perceived value.
 In manufacturing environments marketing is not just responsible for ad campaigns and brochure creation.
 Their days are also filled with developing product road maps, compiling competitive analysis and quite often, the same individual is also responsible for technical product launch details.
 Given the nature of those business-critical demands, it has been downright prudent to do what many of the industrial companies have been doing – taking care of the business at hand with one ear to the ground of what’s happening to ever-growing social media marketing.
 However, the face of social media is changing and this time for the better.

 Finally, there is a free social media platform which can be utilized for B2B industries.
-Google Plus – it is social media all grown up.
+LinkedIn – it is social media all grown up.
 It is not a time to “wait and see”; it is time for manufacturing and other industrial companies to get involved.
 Why?
-Because content on Google Plus now drives the Google search engine; content creation is the means to an enviable end – a higher organic rank in the Google search engine.
+Because the content on LinkedIn shows up on search; content creation is the means to an enviable end – a higher organic rank in the Google search engine.

-Up until now industrial companies could justify avoiding social media because the existing outlets encouraged inane content which never really served the industrial sector.
+Up until now, industrial companies could justify avoiding social media because the existing outlets encouraged inane content which never really served the industrial sector.
 “Our customers aren’t on “ ______” so we don’t need to be there.”
 This has worked for several years, but I maintain that the period of fence-walking is over.
-Google Plus has transformed social media as we know it.
-In his article, If Facebook is like High School, and Google Plus is like College, then Who Sits at the Cool Table? +Michael Bennett points out that sitting at this cool (Google Plus) table are the thought leaders.
-This is not a place for sophomoric humor or corporate rhetoric, rather it is an environment conducive for information sharing and genuine engagement.

 Manufacturers – this is what you’ve been waiting for – a social media platform which provides value.
 This is a tool which enables you to engage with your customers in a whole new, professional and productive way.
 In addition, the content you create and curate increases your visibility on the Google search engine.
 You can now create both public and private communities for your customers and employees.
 You can start today by creating a private community to connect your global sales and marketing teams to facilitate discussions for cross-selling opportunities, quickly address field questions and enable sharing of competitive and market information.

-If I’m wrong about Google Plus and you’ve taken my advice and after one year you only see an increase in your Google ranking, well it wouldn’t have happened had you done nothing.
+If I’m wrong about LinkedIn and you’ve taken my advice and after one year you only see an increase in your Google ranking, well it wouldn’t have happened had you done nothing.
 If I am right, this could revolutionize the way you interact with your customers and even end-customers.
-Get here before your customer gets here; and by all means understand that this is one platform you want to get a hold of before your competitor does. +Rebecca Wardlow highlights all the Google Plus features at Social Solutions with Rebecca Wardlow.
+Get here before your customer gets here, and by all means, understand that this is one platform you want to get a hold of before your competitor does.

-Just like with trap shooting, on-line engagement requires a combination of adherence to rules, common sense, focus and effort.
+Just like with trap shooting, online engagement requires a combination of adherence to rules, common sense, focus, and effort.
 Industrial CEOs, Presidents and Marketers – you can do this, you need to do this.
-Create your Google+ profile today.

-If you’re looking for a place to start, join my MarketEAR community today.
+If you’re looking for a place to start, join our LinkedIn Page Vision Force Marketing community today.